 In the Geometry section, check that the name and location of the geometry files are correct.

 If either is incorrect, enter the correct information and update the model.
 Check that Mechanics Explorer displays the invisible part.
 If not, check if the geometry files are valid.

 To visualize a CAD assembly that you import, SimMechanics relies on a set of geometry files that specify the 3-D surface geometry of the CAD parts.
 Each geometry file specifies the surface geometry of one CAD part as a set of 2-D triangles.
 To do this, the geometry files contain:

 [X Y Z] coordinates of the triangle vertices

 [X Y Z] components of the normal vectors for the triangles.

-If an STL file specifies a normal vector with zero length, SimMechanics issues a warning.
-The STL file fails to load.
+If a geometry file specifies a normal vector with zero length, SimMechanics issues a warning.
+The geometry file fails to load.

 To import the color of a CAD part into SimMechanics, the color must be specified at the part level.
 Colors specified at the feature level, such as individually colored surfaces, or assembly level do not carry over into SimMechanics.
 This can cause parts to appear gray—the default solid color in SimMechanics—during model visualization.
 To correct this issue, you must modify the CAD part file directly to ensure that it contains a single color applied to the entire part.